-If a party fails to comply with the requirements of this rule or with applicable orders entered by the court related to motions or proceedings on summary judgment, or should it appear that affidavits are presented in bad faith or for purposes of delay, the court may continue the hearing and, with or without further hearing, may impose costs, attorney's fees and sanctions against a party, the party's attorney, or both.
+If a party fails to comply with the requirements of this rule or with applicable orders entered by the court related to motions or proceedings on summary judgment, or should it appear that affidavits are presented in bad faith or for purposes of delay, the court may continue the hearing and, after notice and a reasonable time to respond, may impose costs, attorney's fees and sanctions against a party, the party's attorney, or both.

-Fed.
+Related Authority: 28 U.S.C. § 1746 Fed.
 R. Bankr.
 P. 7056 Fed.
 R. Civ.
 P. 56

-If depositions or discovery responses are to be used in summary judgment proceedings, and if an order has not previously been entered allowing the filing of such discovery, see LBR 7005.1, the pertinent portions of such depositions or discovery responses (i.e., the portions specifically cited to by the moving party in its statement of asserted undisputed facts, or by the opposing party in its statement of disputed and undisputed facts) should be attached to appropriate affidavits.
+If depositions or discovery responses are to be used in summary judgment proceedings, and if an order has not previously been entered allowing the filing of such discovery, see LBR 7005.1, the pertinent portions of such depositions or discovery responses (i.e., the portions specifically cited to by the moving party in its statement of asserted undisputed facts, or by the opposing party in its statement of disputed and undisputed facts) should be attached to appropriate affidavits or declarations submitted in accordance with 28 U.S.C. § 1746.